lulzshadowwalker/catBleh/README.md

 Dummy project it's not meant to be really "functional" by any means.<br>
 for the lulz.<br>
 Shitty code that just "works".<br>
-I couldn't have possibly wrote shittier code if I tried<br>
+I couldn't have possibly written shittier code if I tried<br>

 ## Table of Contents
 - [Supported platforms](#supported-platforms)